Growing your business cannot happen without a market penetration strategy!

-What Does it Mean to Have Low or High Penetration Rate?
+What Does it Mean to Have a High or Low or Penetration Rate?

-As you can imagine, the more, the better.
-So, many brands aspire to push up their penetration rate for many reasons— one of them is to generate immediate monetary benefits.
+As you know, the more, the better, so many brands aspire to push up their penetration rate for many reasons— one of them is to generate immediate monetary benefits.